bbauska/meta-react-basics/README.md

 }
 ```

-If you click on any step in the game's history, the tic-tac-toe board
+<p>If you click on any step in the game's history, the tic-tac-toe board
 should immediately update to show what the board looked like after that
-step occurred.
+step occurred.</p>

 <details open>
   <summary>React code:</summary>